-We present a guide to Bitcoin forks including past forks and upcoming forks for 2018 and beyond.
-This page was written in 2017 but is continuously updated as more forks are announced.
+We present a guide to Bitcoin forks including past forks and upcoming forks for 2022 and beyond.
+This page is from 2017, but is continuously updated.

 An Introduction to Past and Upcoming Bitcoin Forks